Getting Started

 Web applications in Greenfield can either be native Wayland applications compiled to WebAssembly or pure JavaScript applications.
 Greenfield provides a few examples that we can use.

-shows the usage of the Greenfield WebAssembly SDK in porting existing native desktop applications to Greenfield (experimental).examples/webapps
+• examples/sdk shows the usage of the Greenfield WebAssembly SDK in porting existing native desktop applications to Greenfield (experimental).

-, which is the address of this example web app.
 Type this URL in the Greenfield address bar and some psychedelic circles should appear.
-To exit the application, press the esc
+Press the esc key to exit the application.

 As mentioned earlier, there are also WebAssembly examples available.
 So let’s build something more exciting.